 Why Your RA Went Into Remission, but Relapsed

 Remission means different things to different people.
 To some it’s the total absence of symptoms, while other patients might feel their RA is in remission if they have only an occasional flare of joint tenderness or morning stiffness.
-The American College of Rheumatology has published specific criteria for defining RA remission.
-Regardless of how you define remission, there’s little ambiguity when a relapse occurs: symptoms you once had under control return, your quality of life diminishes and damage to your joints could be worsening.
+The American College of Rheumatology has published criteria for defining RA remission.
+Regardless of how remission is defined, the signs of relapse are usually clear: symptoms you once had under control return, your quality of life diminishes and damage to your joints could be worsening.
 Understanding why relapses occur may help you maintain remission or quickly recover if you have a setback.

 Stopping Medication Can Trigger Relapse